A quick guide to getting your business website off the ground

 Hiring a professional will save you on headaches and stress.
 Usually your website will be optimised for performance and hopefully SEO (Search Engine Optimisation) friendly.

-If a website developer is not an option, or you would just like to give it a go yourself, then WordPress could be a good choice.
+If a website developer is not an option, or you would just like to give it a go yourself, then WordPress or a WordPress content editor could be a good choice.

 WordPress is the world’s largest and free CMS (Content Management System).
 Depending on your hosting provider, it’s usually installed within a few clicks in your hosting area.
 You may even be able to request that your hosting company installs it for you.